himedlooff/proto-clashers/clan-name/index.md

 # The basics

 We are a level 60+ clan.

-We are a active friendly clan.
+We are an active friendly clan.
 Most member have been together for many, many months.

 Keep your donate to request ratio at around 1D:3R.